 - Prep vegetables.
 One green and red pepper cut into strips.
 One medium onion cut into slices.

-- Place a large pan for the vegetables over medium-high heat to preheat for about 2 minutes while putting meat on the grill.
-You can also cook the steak under a broiler on high for 8-10 minutes with a flip in the middle and watching the internal temperature aiming for about 130°-135°.
-Time will vary some by the thickness of the meat and distance from the broiler which will vary by the oven.
+- Preheat the grill to high—clean and oil the grates if grilling.
+You can also cook the steak under a broiler on high for 8-10 minutes with a flip in the middle and watch the internal temperature aiming for about 130°-135°.
+Time will vary by the meat's thickness and distance from the broiler, which will vary by the oven.

 - Serve on tortillas with the vegetables and trimmings.